causticwonder/IMDB-Analysis_Code-Lou/README.md

 # IMDB-Analysis_Code-Lou

-The project includes a README file that explains the following:
-A one-paragraph or longer description of what your project is about.
-Do not skip this.
-Relevant packages that need to be installed to run the project.
-This can be a requirements.txt, a config.py file, or just commands formatted neatly in markdown on your readme that say “pip install pandas” for example.
-But you have to specify which packages need to be installed.
-Which 5+ features you have included from the below lists to meet the requirements Any special instructions are required for the reviewer to run your project.
-(For example: “run python main.py” from the command line)
-Guide to using markdown for README.md files (https://guides.github.com/features/mastering-markdown/) Describe the data used in the analysis in the README file.
+I downloaded the IMDB datasets to analyze in hopes of finding "Hidden Gems" movies, or movies that have a high average score but not a lot of individual ratings.

 Feature 1: Read in data from a local csv, excel file, json, or any other file type.
-There are many ways to do this, but using Pandas read_ functions is pretty easy:

 What I Did: I pulled tsv.gz data from IMDB's dataset and read into VS Code using pd.read.

 Feature 2: Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.

-What I Did:
+What I Did:  Using Pandas, I created a basic Dataframe.

 Feature 3: Do 5 basic calculations with Pandas, like finding the sum(), median(), mean(), or mode() of a column.
 You could divide two columns by each other.
 You could multiple a column by a random integer.
 You could use string operations and find the most common letter in a given entry.

 What I Did:
+1. Using the len function found the length of my dataframe, 1238396.
+Which is way more than I expected to be working with initially.
+2. I used Dataframe Describe method to pull the statistics of the data.
+3. Then I found the average score from the averageRatings column, which is approx. 6.94.
+4. I also found the average number of votes, which gets us about 1041 votes per movie.
+This will help me analyze my data by knowing what to filter out.
+Any movies with more than 1000 votes will be excluded from the final dataset and any movies that scored under 7.5 will also be excluded.
+5. I sorted the averageRatings column by Descending order.

 Feature 4: Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.

-What I Did: Created scatterplot of all AverageRatings and NumVotes data points.
+What I Did: Created a histogram of all AverageRatings and NumVotes data points.

 Feature 5: If using some format other than a notebook, make sure your README explains your project.